Own-Data-Privateer/hoardy-web/README.md

 Meanwhile, `pwebarc` provides some of the tools to help you build your own little local data paradise.

-# <span id="features"/>Features and technical details
+# <span id="highlights"/>Highlights

-Unlike most of [its alternatives](#alternatives), `pwebarc`'s main workflow
+`pwebarc`'s main workflow

-- is to passively collect and archive HTTP requests and responses (and, if you ask, also [DOM snapshots](./extension/page/help.org#faq-snapshot), i.e. the contents of the page after all JavaScript was run) directly from your browser as you browse the web instead of making you to ask some separate tool or web app to snapshot it for you or forcing you to explicitly snapshot/record separate browsing sessions/tabs, thus
+- is to passively collect and archive HTTP requests and responses (and, if you ask, also [DOM snapshots](./extension/page/help.org#faq-snapshot), i.e. the contents of the page after all JavaScript was run) directly from your browser as you browse the web, thus

 - allowing you to archive any HTTP data, not just the pages available via HTTP `GET` requests (e.g., it can archive answer pages of web search engines fetched via HTTP `POST`, JSON RPC/AJAX data, etc);